What is emotional abuse?

 If you’re experiencing emotional abuse, it’s important that you seek help.
 There are a number of services you can contact if you need someone to talk to.

-ReachOut NextStep is an anonymous online tool that recommends relevant support options.
+You can also use ReachOut NextStep, an anonymous online tool that will recommend relevant support options for you.